dxatscale/sfpowerkit/README.md

 EXAMPLE
-  $ sfdx sfpowerkit:source:customlabel:create -u fancyScratchOrg1 -n FlashError -v "Memory leaks aren't for the faint hearted" -s "A flashing error"
+  $ sfdx sfpowerkit:source:customlabel:create -u fancyScratchOrg1 -n FlashError -v "Memory leaks aren't for the faint hearted" -s "A flashing error" --package core
-     Created CustomLabel FlashError in Target Org
+     Created CustomLabel FlashError in target org with core_  prefix, You may now pull and utilize the customlabel:reconcile command
 ```

 ## `sfpowerkit:source:customlabel:reconcile`

-Custom Labels are org wide, hence when the metadata is pulled down from scratch org, the entire custom label metadata file is updated in a package repo, This command reconcile the updated custom labels to include only the labels that have the API name starting with package name or created using the custom label create command
+Custom Labels are org wide, hence when the metadata is pulled down from scratch org, the entire custom label metadata file is pulled down in a package repo.
+This results in often packaging failures, when developers forget to clean the customlabels only to contain what the package needs, as unlocked package does not support duplicate items.The custom labels has to be then cleaned up per package.

+This command reconcile the updated custom labels to include only the labels that have the API name starting with package name (packagename\_ ) or created using the custom label create command

 ```
 USAGE
-  $ sfdx sfpowerkit:source:customlabel:reconcile -p <string> [-u <string>] [--apiversion <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]
+  $ sfdx sfpowerkit:source:customlabel:reconcile -d <string> -p <string>  [--apiversion <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
   -d, --path=path                                                                   (required) Path to the CustomLabels.labels-meta.xml file

   -p, --package                                                                     (required) Name of the package

-  -u, --targetusername=targetusername                                               username or alias for the target org; overrides default
-                                                                                    target org

   --apiversion=apiversion                                                           override the api version used for api requests made by this
                                                                                     command